alexgao09/structuredpriorsmrp_public/README.md

 Arxiv preprint: https://arxiv.org/abs/1908.06716

-## Steps to run simulation pipeline in simulation directory
+## Steps to run simulation pipeline in simulation directory (directed structured priors example)
 1. The two .dta files in poststrat_pipeline_testing_age3_v3_posteriorvariance.R are retrieved from the paper, Estimating State Public Opinion with Multi-level Regression and Poststratification using R. URL: https://scholar.princeton.edu/jkastellec/publications.
 Download these two files before running the simulation pipeline, and put them in the simulation directory.

 2. Choose age preference curve with coef_age in poststrat_pipeline_testing_age3_v3_posteriorvariance.R